 while refueling.
-Do not run the tow vehicle engine, generator engine (if applicable), etc., in con- fined areas, such as a closed garage, any longer than needed to move your RV in
+Do not run the tow vehicle engine, generator engine (if applicable), etc., in confined areas, such as a closed garage, any longer than needed to move your RV in or out of the area.

-Always shut OFF the tow vehicle engine generator engine (if applicable) etc.
+Always shut OFF the tow vehicle engine, generator engine (if applicable), etc...